Position provides summer support in operation of a small Museum in the Town of Millet, Alberta of under 2000 residents,

-Hours - 40 hours/ week including scheduled Saturdays but closed Sundays
+Hours - 40 hours/ week including scheduled Saturdays and Sundays for events.

 Wage –$14.50 per hour and 4% holiday pay